GuoLusjtu/DVC/README.md

 Evaluation results on the UVG dataset and HEVC Class B (1080p) and Class E (720p).
 Please refer our paper for more experimental results.

-We also provide the scrips for generating all the RD curves of our paper in folder RDCurve.
+We also provide the scrips for generating all the RD curves of our paper in folder `RDCurve`.

 ![ ](E1.png)
 ### Citation